 Hair loss in both men and women can be a traumatizing experience and leave one feeling helpless.
 Surgical hair transplantation is an expensive option.
-Accordingly, more and more people have been turning to this alternative solution that can be quite effective and is minimally invasive.
+Accordingly, more and more people have been turning to PRP hair restoration, an alternative solution that can be quite effective and is minimally invasive.

 Platelet-Rich Plasma (PRP) for hair restoration involves small injections of your own blood plasma into your scalp—this is an excellent treatment for hair loss stemming from androgenetic alopecia, which is the condition that causes hair follicles to shrink; also known as male pattern baldness in men.
 In women, this typically appears as a widening part line in the center of the scalp, towards the front and center mainly.